sburgholzer/gitops-2024/README.md

         }}
       ...
       ```
       This did create a new environment for us to use, however we don't have the `ROLE_TO_ASSUME` secret in this new environment.
 So added that secret to this new environment.
+Info found here: [Github Community](https://github.com/orgs/community/discussions/38178).